Harees

-Harees, haresa, hareesa, arizah, harise, jarish, jareesh, (هريس), harisa (հարիսա), or korkot (կորկոտ) is a dish of boiled, cracked, or coarsely-ground cracked wheat or bulgur, mixed with meat and seasoned.
+Harees, haresa, hareesa, arizah, harise, jarish, jareesh, (هريس), harisa (հարիսա), or korkot (կորկոտ) is a dish of boiled, cracked, or coarsely-ground cracked wheat or bulgur, mixed with meat, spices, and butter.
 Its consistency varies between a porridge and a gruel.
-Harees is a popular dish known throughout Armenia where it is served on Easter day, and the Arab world, where it is commonly eaten in Arab states of the Persian Gulf in the month of Ramadan, and in Iraq, Lebanon and Bahrain during Ashura by Shia Muslims.
+Harees is known throughout Armenia where it is served on Easter, and the Arab world, where it is commonly eaten in Arab states of the Persian Gulf in the month of Ramadan, and in Iraq, Lebanon and Bahrain during Ashura by Shia Muslims.

 Etymology

+Armenian etymology explains the word as coming from a saint‘s words, as according to folklore, Saint Gregory advised Harekh, (հարի՛ սա), thus the name of the dish.
+While the alternative word korkot (կորկոտ) means „groats“ in Armenian.

 "Harisa", also transliterated as "horisa", derived from the Arabic verb "haras" meaning "to squish" to describe the action of breaking and pounding the grains before mixing it with water to create a porridge.
 In Arabic, "Harees" (هريس) is linked to the verb (هَرَسَ) which still means to mash or to squash.

 History

+According to medieval Armenian lore, the patron saint of Armenia, Gregory the Illuminator, was offering a meal of love and charity to the poor.
+There weren't enough sheep to feed the crowds so wheat was added to the cooking pots.
+They noticed that the wheat was sticking to the bottom of the cauldrons.
+Saint Gregory advised, "Harekh!
+Stir it!"
+Thus, the name of the dish, harissa, came from the saint's words.
+Harissa has been offered as a charity meal ever since.
+The dish was traditionally served on Easter day.

 Harisa is mentioned by Ibn al-Karim in Kitab Al-Tabikh as early as the seventh century.
 In the anecdotal cookbook, the Umayyad Caliph, Mu'awiya, returns from a trip to Arabia after returning to his newly won Persian lands.
 In some versions of the story, Mu'awiya is met with some Yemenite Jews whom he asks to prepare the porridge he tasted abroad while in other versions, he approaches locals.
 This story should be taken with a grain of salt as the author penned the story three centuries after it supposedly occurred.

 Harees is documented in Ibn Sayyar al-Warraq's 10th-century cookbook Kitab Al Tabikh., as well as in al-Baghdadi's 13th-century cookbook Kitab Al Tabikh and Ibn Razīn al-Tujībī's 13th-century Andalusian cookbook Kitab Fadalat al-khiwan fi tayyibat al-ta'am w'al-alwan.

-Harees is also the origin of haleem, and cholent.
+Haleem, and cholent originate from harees.